chaidamu519/Udacity_SDC_NanoDegree_Term1_Project3/README.md

 * Image cropping and normalization are performed in Keras model

-* Brightness variation.
-    The brightness of the image is varied between 0.5 and 1.5 times of the original HLS to simulate different conditions

 * Image Horizontal Flipping.
 The steering angles are flipped as well.
    ###### Center Camera